The best summary of Linux RCU usage is graphical:

 However, the above plot might give a too-prominent impression of RCU's usage in the Linux kernel.
 It is more even-handed to compare RCU usage to the combination of that of spinlocks and semaphores, both exclusive and reader-writer variants, as shown below:

-Here, the traces for RCU barely rise off of the x-axis.
+Here, the traces for RCU don't rise so far off of the x-axis.
 Furthermore, the rate of usage of RCU (in absolute terms) is growing more slowly than that of locking.
 Lastly, the trace for locking is conservative, since it counts only the main locking primitives themselves, and not the “wrapper” macros that are commonly used throughout the kernel.
 (That said, RCU is now gaining a considerable number of wrappers as well, and these are not counted, either.)